-Thanks to its comprehensive expertise built up across numerous architectural disciplines, QAS is able to cater to bespoke client needs and continues to produce spectacular results
+Thanks to its comprehensive expertise built up across numerous architectural disciplines, Quality Architectural Systems is able to cater to bespoke client needs and continues to produce spectacular results.

 Not many international companies founded in 2005 can claim to be made up of the same staff who have been with them since day one.